Project

 Related to Ruby master - Bug #19259: `Data#with` doesn't call `initialize` nor `initialize_copy`ClosedActions

-Updated by bkuhlmann (Brooke Kuhlmann) over 1 year ago
+Updated by bkuhlmann (Brooke Kuhlmann) about 2 years ago

 💡 In case it's of interest, I've partially solved this problem in the Refinements gem several years back by adding the #merge and #merge! methods to Struct as a refinement.
 Here's the source code.
 I'm mostly posting this here in case it helps provide more example solutions to the problem mentioned in Alternative B above: